 According to GrownUps.co.nz, sleeping in separate beds could actually help your marriage.

-In fact, according to the largest sleep survey done in New Zealand, 60% of Kiwis sleep in the same bed as their partner every night, which makes you wonder what the other 40% does.
+In fact, according to the, 60% of Kiwis sleep in the same bed as their partner every night, which makes you wonder what the other 40% does.

 We know that apparently 25% of all American couples already sleep apart.